basecamp/campfire-bot-kit/README.md

 Once your bot has been deployed, add it to your Campfire instance.
-In the bot section of the Campfire UI you can give your bot a name, and set its webhook URL to be an endpoint of your bot (like `http://mybot.example.com/cats`).
+In the bot section of the Campfire UI you can give your bot a name, and set its webhook URL to be an endpoint of your bot (like `https://mybot.example.com/cats`).
 Then try sending a message to your bot to see it respond.

 ## Exploring other examples

-Check the [examples](./examples) directory for some more examples that use different language, libraries or frameworks.
+Check the [examples](./examples) directory for some more examples that use different languages, libraries or frameworks.

 ## Share your bots!